 The following penalties may be imposed and will be entered into student's disciplinary records.
-Notation of disciplinary penalties are on file only in the Office of Student Affairs and are not released without the written consent of the student except to appropriate University enforcement personnel or as required by law.
+Notation of disciplinary penalties are on file only in the Office of Student Affairs and are not released without the written consent of the student except to appropriate university enforcement personnel or as required by law.

-- 1. Expulsion: Expulsion is permanent disciplinary separation from all campuses of the University involving denial of all student privileges.
-Expulsion shall be effective on the date of notice of the expulsion, or later if so stated in the notice. - 2.
-Suspension: Suspension is temporary disciplinary separation from all camupses of the University involving denial of all student privileges.
-Suspension shall be effective on the date of notice of the suspension or later if so stated in the notice; and shall prescribe the date and conditions upon which the student may petition for readmission.

-Students separated from all campuses of the University by suspension may under the terms of the suspension be excluded from all University premises or all University related premises when in the judgment of the suspending authority the students' continued presence would adversely affect the ability of others to pursue their educational goals.
-Notwithstanding the foregoing, the Dean of Students of the suspended students' home campus or his/her designate may authorize a suspended student who has been excluded from all University premises or all University related premises to enter such premises of the home campus for designated purposes.
+- 1. Expulsion: Expulsion is permanent disciplinary separation from all universities within the Connecticut State University System involving denial of all student privileges.
+Expulsion shall be effective on the date of notice of expulsion, or later if so stated in the notice. - Students separated from all universities of the CSU System by expulsion may under the terms of the expulsion be excluded from all university premises or all university related premises when in the judgment of the expelling authority the students' presence would adversely affect the ability of others to pursue their educational goals. - 2.
+Suspension: Suspension is temporary disciplinary separation from all universities within the system involving denial of all student privileges.
+Suspension shall be effective on the date of the notice of the suspension or later if so stated in the notice; and shall prescribe the date and conditions upon which the student may petition for readmission. - Students separated from all universities within the CSU system by suspension may under the terms of the suspension be excluded from all university premises or all university related premises when in the judgment of the suspending authority the students' continued presence would adversely affect the ability of others to pursue their educational goals.
+Notwithstanding the foregoing, the suspending university authority of the suspended students' home university or his/her designee may authorize a suspended student who has been excluded from all university premises or all university related premises to enter such premises of the home university campus for designated purposes.